stefanyayala/Data-Analytics-Portfolio/Project-2-API-Integration/README.md

 ## Contributing

-We welcome contributions to this project.
+Contributions to this project are welcomed.
 If you wish to contribute:

 1. Fork the repository.
 2. Create a new branch.